- Getaways in the Caribbean, Mexico and Central America start at less $100 per person, per night

 Unwinding is the first order of business here, so you won't find the same 24/7 whirl of activity here as at the mega resorts.
 But that doesn't mean anyone in your family will be bored.
-The kids' camp keeps them busy with sand castle building and craft making, plus sports like pool volleyball and beach bowling.
+The kids' camp keeps them busy with sand castle building and craft making, and offers fun, active sports like pool volleyball and beach bowling.

 Bonus: If you've ever wanted to learn how to dive, this is the place: the resort offers a complimentary scuba lesson in the pool.

 Harbor Dr., Paradise Island, Nassau, 888/582-0192, paradiseislandbahama.com